amaranth-lang/amaranth/docs/guide.rst

 Each signal has an *initial value*, specified with the ``init=`` parameter.
 If the initial value is not specified explicitly, zero is used by default.
 An initial value can be specified with an integer or an enumeration member.

-Signals :ref:`assigned <lang-assigns>` in a :ref:`combinatorial <lang-comb>` domain assume their initial value when none of the assignments are :ref:`active <lang-active>`.
+Signals :ref:`assigned <lang-assigns>` in a :ref:`combinational <lang-comb>` domain assume their initial value when none of the assignments are :ref:`active <lang-active>`.
 Signals assigned in a :ref:`synchronous <lang-sync>` domain assume their initial value after *power-on reset* and, unless the signal is :ref:`reset-less <lang-resetless>`, *explicit reset*.
 Signals that are used but never assigned are equivalent to constants of their initial value.

 .. doctest::